Sister Souljah

-Sister Souljah (born Lisa Williamson, Bronx, New York) is an American author, activist, and film producer.
-Democratic Party candidate Bill Clinton criticized her remarks about race in the United States during the 1992 presidential campaign.
-His repudiation of her comments led to what is now known in American politics as a Sister Souljah moment.
+Lisa Williamson (born 1964), known as Sister Souljah, is an American author, activist, rapper, and film producer.

+She gained significant attention in 1992, when Bill Clinton, running as the presumptive Democratic Party nominee for President of the United States, criticized her remarks about race in the United States.
+The incident was the basis for the phrase "Sister Souljah moment", referring generally to a politician's calculated public repudiation of an extreme person, statement, group, or position associated with the politician's own party.

-Early life
+Early life and education

 Sister Souljah was born in the Bronx, New York.
 She recounts in her memoir No Disrespect that she was born into poverty and raised on welfare for some years.
 At the age of 10, she moved with her family to the suburb of Englewood, New Jersey, a suburb with a strong African-American presence.
-Englewood is also home to other famous black artists such as George Benson, Eddie Murphy, and Regina Belle.
+Englewood is also home to other famous Black artists such as George Benson, Eddie Murphy, and Regina Belle.
 There she attended Dwight Morrow High School.

 Souljah disliked what American students were being taught in school systems across the country.
 She felt that the school systems intentionally left out the African origins of civilization.
-In addition, she criticized the absence of a comprehensive curriculum of African-American history, which she felt that all students, black and white, needed to learn and understand in order to be properly educated.
-She felt that she was being taught very little of her history, since the junior high school and high school left out Black history, art, and culture.
+In addition, she criticized the absence of a comprehensive curriculum of African-American history, which she felt that all students, Black and white, needed to learn and understand in order to be properly educated.
+She felt that she was being taught very little of her history, since the junior high school and high school left out black history, art, and culture.
 She commented: "I supplemented my education in the white American school system by reading African history, which was intentionally left out of the curriculum of American students."
 From 1978 to 1981 she attended Dwight Morrow High School, which had a relatively even distribution of black, Latino, and Jewish student enrollment and a majority-black administration during the time of her studies.
 She was a legislative intern in the House of Representatives.
 Souljah was also the recipient of several honors during her teenage years.
 She won the American Legion's Constitutional Oratory Contest, for which she received a scholarship to attend Cornell University's Advanced Summer Program.